If you’re currently struggling to get your baby to sleep in their bassinet, don’t lose hope.

-The important thing is that you follow the same routine, in the same order, at the same time, each and every night.
+The important thing is that you follow the same routine in the same order at the same time every night.
 This will help your baby know bedtime is approaching and it’s time to wind down.
-This will make the process of putting them to sleep in their bassinet an easier one.
+This will make putting them to sleep in their bassinet an easier process.

 Cuddling and even rocking your baby are acceptable parts of your night routine, but you need to make sure your baby doesn’t fall asleep in the process.
 Believe it or not, you want your baby to be awake when you lay them down in their bassinet.

-The sweet spot is when they’re drowsy, but still awake.
-This means they’re calm and relaxed, just on the verge of going to sleep, but not there yet (source).
+The sweet spot is when they’re drowsy but still awake.
+This means they’re calm and relaxed, just on the verge of going to sleep but not there yet (2).

-If your little one is small enough to sleep safely in a bassinet, chances are they’re small enough to be swaddled as well.
-Unless your baby is able to roll over on their own, which can cause a suffocation risk, swaddling is a good option to help them sleep in their bassinet (source).
+If your little one is small enough to sleep safely in a bassinet, they’re small enough to be swaddled.

-- Feels secure: Swaddling helps baby to feel protected and secure like they did in their mother’s womb.
-This helps them to relax and fall asleep faster, as well as sleep longer.
+- Feels secure: Swaddling helps your baby feel protected and secure like they did in the womb.
+This helps them to relax, fall asleep faster, and sleep longer.

-- Reduces startle reflex: One of the reasons babies wake up throughout the night is their Moro Reflex, commonly called the startle reflex (source).
-The Moro Reflex can be activated by sudden changes in their environment, such as noise, light, and touch.
+- Reduces startle reflex: One of the reasons babies wake up throughout the night is their Moro reflex, commonly called the startle reflex.
+The Moro reflex can be activated by sudden changes in their environment, such as noise, light, and touch.

-Swaddling helps to restrict your baby’s movement, keeping their limbs from flailing when the Moro Reflex is activated, and helping keep them asleep.
+Swaddling helps restrict your baby’s movement, keeping their limbs from flailing when the Moro reflex is activated, and helping keep them asleep.

-- Lessens anxiety: Swaddling not only helps your baby feel secure, but it can also help reduce their anxiety (source).
+- Lessens anxiety: Swaddling not only helps your baby feel secure, but it can also help reduce their anxiety (3).

-Reading a story or singing to your baby is a great addition to your nighttime routine, and can also help your baby to fall asleep after you’ve placed them in their crib.
-Remember, you’re ideally putting your baby into their bassinet while they’re drowsy, but still awake.
+Reading a story or singing to your baby is a great addition to your nighttime routine and can also help your baby fall asleep after you’ve placed them in their crib.
+Remember, you’re ideally putting your baby into their bassinet while they’re drowsy but still awake.

 Try using a lullaby or story that’s calm, low-toned, and soothing.
-You can also try white noise machines, not only to help your baby fall asleep faster, but to keep them asleep longer throughout the night (source).
+You can also try white noise machines, not only to help your baby fall asleep faster but to keep them asleep longer throughout the night (4).

 Key Bassinet Safety Rules

-All of the tips mentioned above can help your baby to fall asleep, and stay asleep, in their bassinet.
+All of the tips mentioned above can help your baby fall asleep and stay asleep in their bassinet.
 Still, you want to ensure you’re putting your baby to sleep in the safest way possible.

 Remember that the safest bassinet for your baby is a bare one.
-Other than the blanket they’re swaddled in, and possibly a pacifier, your baby does not need any extras in their crib.
-Loose blankets, extra pillows, and even stuffed animals can all pose suffocation risks.
+Other than the swaddle blanket and possibly a pacifier, your baby does not need any extras in their crib.
+Loose blankets, extra pillows, and even stuffed animals can pose suffocation risks.

-If your baby likes to sleep on their stomach, or are suffering from acid reflux, you might be tempted to use a sleep positioner — a device that either keeps your baby sleeping on their back or at an angle as they sleep.
+If your baby likes to sleep on their stomach or is suffering from acid reflux, you might be tempted to use a sleep positioner — a device that keeps your baby sleeping on their back or at an angle.

-Back positioners are always a solid no when it comes to sleep safety because when your baby is able to roll over onto their side the positioner actually becomes a suffocation risk.
+Back positioners are always a solid no for sleep safety because when your baby can roll over onto their side, the positioner becomes a suffocation risk.
 This takes away every benefit the product claims to have for your child.

-It’s also important to remember that the FDA has never cleared a sleep positioner as safe for an infant (source).
+The American Academy of Pediatrics has never cleared a sleep positioner as safe for an infant (5).

-Wedges used to help with acid reflux are also often not safe for your baby, because most of them are meant to go on top of your baby’s crib or bassinet mattress, causing the same hazards sleep positioners do.
+Wedges used to help with acid reflux are also often not safe for your baby because most of them are meant to go on top of your baby’s crib or bassinet mattress, causing the same hazards that sleep positioners do.

-It’s important your baby gets an adequate amount of sleep to help them grow and develop — but you need sleep too!
-That’s why sleeping in the bassinet is the safest and best option for the both of you.
+Your baby must get an adequate amount of sleep to help them grow and develop — but you need sleep too!
+That’s why sleeping in the bassinet is the safest and best option.

 By trying things like creating a sleep routine, rocking them to sleep, and following safety rules, you can help your little one adjust to sleeping close by without relying on you for comfort.